|1. Flexible Exchange Rates|

-For example, if Bank of England announces that the par value of £ = $2.00 and supports British pound at 2% below the par or supports $ at 2% above the par, they have to get rid of the excess supply or demand at these prices using their international reserve assets.
+For example, if Bank of England announces that the par value of £ = $2.00 and supports the British pound at 2% below the par or supports $ at 2% above the par, they have to get rid of the excess supply or demand at these prices depleting or accumulating their international reserve assets.

 During the Bretton Woods era, a country's international reserve assets included gold and other foreign currencies.
-(See for instance, Japan's international reserves (copy)).
-Since 1973, they included SDRs and foreign currencies.
+(See for instance, Japan's international reserves (copy).
+Since 1973, they included Special Drawing Rights (SDRs) and foreign currencies.

 (i) US buys £, this ⇒ increases £ reserve in US

 (For example, because of its low dollar peg of RMB, China is buying dollars, about $200 billion a year.
-China accumulated over $3 trillion at the end of 2011.
+China accumulated $3.9 trillion at the end of 2014.
 China is considering selling dollars ⇒ As $ ↓, the value of China's reserve asset declines. )

 (ii) UK buys £ (sell $), this ⇒ decreases $ reserve in UK.

 Russian ruble was fixed way above the equilibrium level, but it was not convertible into gold.

 (i) US sells £ (£ reserve falls in the US)

 (ii) UK sells £ ($ reserve increases in UK).
 China sells RMB and $ reserve increase in China.